Mani

 What exactly did Mani teach?

-Mani taught that the universe is a battleground between two eternal forces: Light and Darkness.
-Human souls, composed of divine light, are trapped in the material world, which is inherently evil.
-Salvation is achieved through gaining knowledge (gnosis) and practicing asceticism to liberate the light within and return it to the realm of Light.
+Mani taught that the universe is a battleground between two eternal principles: Light and Darkness.
+The material world is seen as a creation of Darkness, trapping particles of divine Light.
+Salvation is achieved through gaining knowledge (gnosis) and practicing asceticism to liberate the Light within oneself.

 Why did Manichaeism spread so widely?

-Manichaeism spread widely due to its universal message that incorporated elements from various religious traditions, making it appealing to diverse cultures.
-Mani's followers were active missionaries, spreading the faith along trade routes across the Roman Empire and into Asia.
+Manichaeism spread widely due to its synthesis of elements from various religious traditions, making it appealing to diverse cultural groups.
+Mani's teachings were adaptable and missionary efforts were well-organized, reaching as far as the Roman Empire and China.
 Its dualistic explanation of good and evil also resonated with many people seeking answers to the problem of suffering.

 Who opposed Mani, and what was their argument?